lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/naming/naming.md

 A great way of sharing the code with peers is by reading the code out loud and explaining how it works, the effort of contextualizing the problem and explaining the solution bit by bit may give you good insights.
 Pair programming also helps a lot, as often developers disagree with naming choices, leading to a rich discussion.
 And my favorite method is doing a pair code review, where you open a draft pull request and review the code along with one or more teammates, there are always lots of insights and suggestions of improvement.

- ### Go beyond this article
+## Beyond this article

 Here are some great resources that helped me be better at naming in software, and were inspirations for this article:

-* Good motivation on why you should care about naming, and its general principles by Gergely Orosz from the Pragmatic Engineer.
+- Good motivation on why you should care about naming, and its general principles by Gergely Orosz from the Pragmatic Engineer.
 [Read the post!](https://blog.pragmaticengineer.com/readable-code)
-* The section *Naming Things* from chapter 7 of *The Pragmatic Programmer* provides good examples, and questions that you should be doing while renaming code.
+- The section _Naming Things_ from chapter 7 of _The Pragmatic Programmer_ provides good examples, and questions that you should be doing while renaming code.
 [Buy it on Amazon!](https://ler.amazon.com.br/kp/embed?asin=B07VRS84D1&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_W89RFbA9SYG0F)
-* Chapter 2 *Meaningful names* from *Clean Code* is also a great reference, and was the chapter that made me realize the importance of taking the time and effort to name software.
+- Chapter 2 _Meaningful names_ from _Clean Code_ is also a great reference, and was the chapter that made me realize the importance of taking the time and effort to name software.
 [Buy it on Amazon!](https://ler.amazon.com.br/kp/embed?asin=B001GSTOAM&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_cf-RFbNB5S5HN)

+## Thanks for reading!

+Liked this content?
+Follow me on [Twitter](https://twitter.com/oliveira__lucas) and be the first to know about new articles.
+Suggestions, feedback, and corrections are always welcome.